kinnala/scikit-fem/paper/paper.md

-implementing inhomogeneous or periodic boundary conditions should be done separately either by using the various helper routines of `scikit-fem` or by other means.  `scikit-fem` has no explicit support for distributed computing although it could be a building block in parallel computations such as parameter sweeps or domain decomposition techniques.
+implementing inhomogeneous or periodic boundary conditions should be done separately either by using the various helper routines of `scikit-fem` or by other means.  `scikit-fem` has no explicit support for distributed computing although it could be used as a building block in parallel computations such as parameter sweeps or domain decomposition techniques.

 # Examples and enabled work